The boundary of chaos for interval mappings: Introduction

 In Section~\ref{sec:prelim}, we state some basic definitions which will be used throughout this paper, and give the necessary background in real dynamics.
 In Section~\ref{sec:entropy and renormalization}, to make this paper more self-contained, we reduce Theorem~\ref{thm:main} to an equivalent statement about infinitely renormalizable mappings with zero entropy, Theorem~\ref{thm:main bis}.
 In Section~\ref{sec:spaces}, we introduce the different spaces of mappings in which we will work.

 Of particular importance to us is the space of stunted sawtooth mappings, $\mathcal S$, see Section~\ref{subsec:ssm}.
 Stunted sawtooth mappings were introduced in \cite{MT}.
 From a combinatorial point of view, they model mappings of the interval with finitely many critical points well.
-Moreover, the space of stunted sawtooth mappings is a convenient space of mappings to work in since in this space, entropy is monotone in each of the parameters (the ``signed heights'' of the plateaus).
-Indeed the analogue of Theorem~\ref{thm:main} is known in this space:
+Moreover, the space of stunted sawtooth mappings is a convenient space of mappings to work in since, in this space, entropy is monotone in each of the parameters (the ``signed heights'' of the plateaus).
+Indeed the analogue of Theorem~\ref{thm:main} is known in this space (see Section~\ref{subsec:ssm} for the necessary terminology):